 The result: Everyone knows what each person is doing.
 The superintendent can spend his time on what he’s supposed to be doing, which is managing the job, not tracking people down.

-It’s important to note that cloud and mobile solutions don’t get rid of traditional methods of collaboration.
-The core of any planning process will always involve people working side- by-side, planning the work, negotiating hand-offs, making commitments and sequencing work.
+It’s important to note that cloud and mobile solutions don’t completely get rid of traditional methods of collaboration.
+The core of any planning process will always involve people working side-by-side, planning the work, negotiating hand-offs, making commitments and sequencing work.

-What cloud and mobile does is augment those types of activities.
+What cloud and mobile does do is streamline those types of activities.
 It provides a better way to capture, modify, report, distribute and automate information—making the entire process of collaboration more transparent.

 For companies that have been sitting on the sidelines with lean construction, the best way to get started is simply to pick a project and try it out.
 Contractors don’t need to implement lean construction company-wide; it can be done on a project-by-project basis.